Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for cylindrical He reservoirs separated by nanoscale apertures

+For a single intervening aperture with a center on the cylinder axis we may apply the displacement length definition of Eq.(\ref{eqn:displength}) to extract an averaged displacement length for the entire bipartitioned reservoir.
+In Table \ref{table:aperture_healing_table}, we show the cylinder-averaged displacement length $\overline{d}$ in a system containing a single aperture with a center on the cylinder axis. $\overline{d}$ is calculated by averaging the values of $d_{L}(z)$ and $d_{R}(z)$ obtained by applying Eq.(\ref{eqn:displength}) to regions of the cylinder to the immediate left and right of the septum, respectively.
+Similar to the displacement lengths calculated for a system without an aperture array (Table \ref{table:tube_healing}), $\overline{d}$ is observed to increase with temperature.
+The larger values in Table \ref{table:aperture_healing_table} compared to Table \ref{table:tube_healing} are due to the fact that, for a given tube radius $R_{t}$, the local displacement length $d(z)$ computed for $z$ near a septum is larger on average than $d(z)$ computed for $z$ far from the septum or in the same tube without a septum.

-In the case of an off-axis aperture, it is clear from Fig. \ref{fig:aper2} (b) that the displacement length estimators introduced in Section \ref{sec:bareresults} are ambiguous; the superfluid density decays with a different characteristic length in the half-cylinder containing the aperture from that in the half-cylinder without it.
-As a consequence, healing surfaces as computed by Methods II, III, and IV(a,b) in Section \ref{sec:bareresults} are asymmetric about the cylinder axis.
-These results show that the superfluid mass density may be displaced asymmetrically from the boundaries in a manner which depends on the geometry of the confining potential.
-Global estimates of healing behavior cannot account for the asymmetry; this is why the introduction of the notion of a healing surface, which reveals the local structure of healing, is necessary.
+It is clear that the definitions of local and global displacement lengths become ambiguous when the potential is no longer cylindrically-symmetric.
+For example, in Fig. \ref{fig:aper2} b) the local superfluid density distribution is displaced from the wall with a smaller characteristic length in the half-cylinder containing the aperture compared to the half-cylinder without it.
+This result indicates that the superfluid mass density is displaced asymmetrically from the boundaries in a manner which depends on the geometry of the confining potential.
+Global estimates of healing behavior or superfluid density cannot account for the asymmetry; this is why the introduction of the notion of a healing surface, which reveals the local structure of healing, is necessary.